ARPO Earthlore

 Irular & Kattunaykkar

 Our pilot project was an engagement with the music traditions of the Irula tribe of Attappady, in the Kerala-Tamil Nadu border and the Kattunaykkar tribe of Wayanad in Northern Kerala.
-Much of their heritage is passed on through vai mozhi (oral transmission) and is now at the risk of disappearing.
+Much of their heritage is passed on through oral transmission and is now at the risk of disappearing.

 ARPO facilitated the association of the tribal musicians with professional musicians Charu Hariharan, and Sreekanth Hariharan, and sound engineer Vishnu MN and Aadi, who undertook the challenging task of recording their songs in high quality audio formats for digital archiving and for producing music tracks.